Skip to main content

 The most direct and well-documented mechanism by which hormonal therapy impacts sleep is through the modulation of the gamma-aminobutyric acid (GABA) system, the primary inhibitory neurotransmitter network in the brain.
 The key player in this process is allopregnanolone, a potent neurosteroid metabolite of progesterone.

 When oral micronized progesterone is administered, it undergoes first-pass metabolism in the liver, where it is converted into allopregnanolone.
 This metabolite is a powerful positive allosteric modulator of the GABA-A receptor.
 It binds to a site on the receptor complex distinct from the GABA binding site and from the benzodiazepine binding site.

 This binding enhances the receptor’s affinity for GABA, increasing the frequency and duration of chloride ion channel opening when GABA binds.
 The resulting influx of chloride ions hyperpolarizes the neuron, making it less likely to fire.
 This widespread increase in neuronal inhibition throughout the brain produces the characteristic sedative, anxiolytic, and hypnotic effects that are clinically leveraged to treat insomnia.
-Studies have demonstrated that administration in rats produces a sleep profile remarkably similar to that of benzodiazepines, characterized by reduced sleep latency and altered EEG activity.

 How Does Progesterone Influence Sleep Architecture?

 The influence of progesterone and its metabolites on sleep is not uniform across all sleep stages.
 Clinical data suggests that progesterone administration is associated with an increase in non-REM sleep, particularly stage N3, or slow-wave sleep (SWS).
 This deep, restorative stage is critical for physical repair and memory consolidation.
-The decline in progesterone during the late luteal phase of the menstrual cycle and during menopause is correlated with a reduction in these sleep-promoting effects, contributing to the sleep disturbances reported by many women.

 Testosterone and Its Complex Role in Sleep Regulation

 The relationship between testosterone and sleep is multifaceted.
-The majority of endogenous testosterone production occurs during sleep, creating a bidirectional relationship where affects testosterone levels and vice versa.
+The majority of endogenous testosterone production occurs during sleep, creating a bidirectional relationship where sleep quality affects testosterone levels and vice versa.
 Low testosterone is associated with reduced sleep efficiency, increased nighttime awakenings, and less time spent in SWS.
 Testosterone replacement therapy in hypogonadal men can improve overall sleep quality by restoring more normative sleep architecture.

 However, a critical consideration in TRT is its potential impact on sleep-disordered breathing.
 Testosterone can increase the tone of the genioglossus muscle in the upper airway, which can be beneficial.
 It may also influence the neural control of breathing.